pellhammer/RiemannSolverMHDBurgers/README.md

 An example for the solver used in the Godunov method can be found in `ex1_godunov.m`.
 The sequence of Riemann problems at each timestep can be solved simultaneously.

+Feel free to try different viscosity matrices, values of $c$ and initial data!

 <img src="./GodunovEx.png" width="400" height="168">

 #### Random-choice method